X

 that Pope Francis has appointed Reverend Dennis E.

-Spies as the new Auxiliary Bishop for the Diocese of
+Auxiliary Bishop for the Diocese of

 Joliet, Illinois.
-Most recently, Father Dennis has been
+Most recently,

-serving as the Vicar for Clergy in the Diocese of Joliet
+serving as the Vicar for Clergy in the

-in Illinois.
-The episcopal ordination of Bishop-elect Spies will take place at the Cathedral of St. Raymond Nonnatus in Joliet, Illinois on November 6, 2024.
+elect Spies will take place at the Cathedral of St. Raymond Nonnatus in Joliet, Illinois on November 6, 2024.

 Bishop Ronald A. Hicks said, “I am sincerely grateful to Pope Francis for the joyful news of this appointment.
 Father Dennis is a wonderful priest who has already worn many hats in his priesthood including pastor, seminary leader and the Vicar for Clergy.
 He is hardworking, prayerful, and ‘down to earth’ with a very relatable manner.
 As a new auxiliary bishop, he will be a great help to me.
 But most importantly he will share his many gifts with this large and active Diocese of Joliet in Illinois.
 Together we will continue our mission in the Diocese with a shared focus on catechesis, evangelization and putting our faith into action.
 How blessed we are to welcome Father Dennis as our new Auxiliary Bishop.”